What Language is This? Ask Your Tokenizer: Language Identification

 \subsection{Open Problems}

 \paragraph{Varietal and dialectal discrimination.} Closely related languages or dialects (\eg, Bosnian, Croatian, and Serbian; Hindi and Urdu; or Maghrebi and Levantine Arabic) have highly similar statistical properties, with a strong overlap in subword-structure and orthography.
 As a result, even state-of-the-art models struggle with distinguishing between them.
-Further, there is typically insufficient labeled training data to be able to learn these more fine-grained distinctions \cite{gaman-etal-2020-report,chifu-etal-2024-vardial}.\tiago{Changed this slightly to suggest that dialects being similar already makes problem hard, and that not having enough data simply makes it even harder.
-Feel free to undo if you prefer the old version :)}
+Further, there is typically insufficient labeled training data to be able to learn these more fine-grained distinctions \cite{gaman-etal-2020-report,chifu-etal-2024-vardial}.

 \paragraph{Low-resource performance.} As with many NLP datasets, there exists much more data for a core set of high-resource languages than for the long tail of low-resource ones.
 Further, the data that does exist for these low-resource languages is often noisy, \eg, contaminated with HTML code or snippets of text from high-resource languages \cite{kreutzer-etal-2022-quality}.
 Parameter estimates for these languages are often poor and, consequently, so is LID performance \cite{caswell-etal-2020-language,kargaran-etal-2023-glotlid}.
-Reweighting, data augmentation, and contrastive objectives have shown promising improvements but have not yet eliminated performance gaps across different resource levels.\clara{Add citations when we have more space}
+Reweighting, data augmentation, and contrastive objectives have shown promising improvements but have not yet eliminated performance gaps across different resource levels.\cite{ren-etal-2022-effective,burchell-etal-2023-open,foroutan2025conlid}

 \paragraph{Domain shift and orthographic noise.} Models trained on curated text collections often generalize poorly to informal or domain-mismatched inputs such as social media or transliterated scripts \cite{goot-2025-identifying,ojo2025diversbenchevaluatinglanguageidentification}.
 Many systems are also not robust to perturbations in orthography (\eg, diacritic omission in languages like French or Vietnamese), as these substantially alter character \ngram statistics, leading to pronounced drops in both accuracy and calibration \cite{caswell-etal-2020-language}.\looseness=-1